 HGRO does not charge any management fees.
-This is because the underlying ETFs within HGRO do charge management fees, and these fees are reflected in the return of HGRO.
+This is because the underlying ETFs within HGRO charge management fees, which are reflected in the return of HGRO.

-For example, HGRO’s top holding – Horizons US Large Cap Index ETF (HULC), charges a management fee of (0.08%), and this fee is indirectly charged to HGRO.
+For example, HGRO’s top holding – Horizons US Large Cap Index ETF (HULC), charges a management fee of (0.08%), which is indirectly charged to HGRO.

 Pros and Cons of HGRO

-- Heavy weighting in a small number of sectors (i.e. technology, financial services make up over 40% of holdings) increases risks
+- Heavy weighting in a small number of sectors (i.e. technology and financial services make up over 40% of holdings) increases risks.

 HGRO vs VGRO

 Vanguard Growth ETF Portfolio (VGRO) is a similar ETF to HGRO.
-Both ETFs are focused on growth and invest in broad market indexes to achieve this goal.
+Both ETFs focus on growth and invest in broad market indexes to achieve this goal.